powerman/perl-Crypt-MatrixSSL3/README.md

 Return new object $sessID representing (sslSessionId\_t\*) type.
 Throw exception if failed to allocate memory.
-When this object will be destroyed will free memory, so you should keep this object while there are exist Client/Server session which uses this $sessID.
+When this object will be destroyed will free memory, so you should keep this object while there are still Client/Server session which use this $sessID.

 ### clear